-A student on an F-1 visa must take 9 to 18 semester hours during each fall or spring semester enrolled, and 6 to 18 semester hours during each summer term enrolled.
+A student on an F-1 visa must take 9 to 18 credit hours during each fall or spring semester enrolled, and 6 to 18 credit hours during each summer term enrolled.
 An exception may be made for a student completing all degree requirements except the thesis/technical report.
 The student must have completed all coursework on his/her program of study excluding CSCI 7100/7300/9300, and he/she must have also passed all required exams except the oral thesis/dissertation defense.
-In order to be considered for this exception, he/she must submit to the Graduate Coordinator a written request to reduce the hours requirement to 3.
-Contact Graduate Program Administrator for details.

-• Working While on an F-1 Visa
+Working While on an F-1 Visa